-On October 5 at 1:45 a panel of our startup founders explored what’s really involved in getting a technology startup off the ground in the “Working for Equity Startup CEO Panel.”
+This is a recap of the Silicon Valley Code Camp panel of startup founders who explored what’s really involved in getting a technology startup off the ground in the “Working for Equity Startup CEO Panel.”

 - Tim Bonnemann: founder and CEO of Intellitics, Inc., a digital engagement startup based in San José, CA. Intellitics helps organizations apply technology to support, enhance and extend public participation and civic engagement processes.
 A native German, he’s been based in Silicon Valley since 2005.